osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 The `HOST PORT` is the port on your computer which will accept caching requests and <HOST PARTITION> will be the mount where to store the cached files.

-You can verify that it worked with the command:
+For example, if you've chosen `8212` as your host port, you can verify that it worked with the command:

 ```console
 user@host $ curl http://localhost:8212/user/dweitzel/public/blast/queries/query1